Generalizing GNNs with Tokenized Mixture of Experts: Experiments

 \subsection{Results on Clean Graphs}

 \textbf{Main Results.} Table~\ref{tab:clean} reports clean-graph performance across node, link, and graph tasks.
-Ours achieves the best average (80.79\%), ranking first or second on 7 out of 8 benchmarks, showing that clean accuracy remains compatible with deployment-oriented design under frozen deployment.
-Among pretrain-then-finetune baselines (e.g., DGI, GraphMAE), Ours attains the best overall Avg. and is top-ranked on most datasets.
-Compared to GFT (79.26\%), Ours improves most on node (+1.70 Cora, +1.91 Arxiv) and graph tasks (+2.61 HIV, +1.44 PCBA), while remaining competitive on link tasks (+1.15 WN18RR, +0.35 FB15K237).
+STEM-GNN achieves the best average (80.79\%), ranking first on all eight benchmarks, showing that clean accuracy remains compatible with deployment-oriented design under frozen deployment.
+Compared to GFT (79.26\%), STEM-GNN improves most on node (+1.70 Cora, +3.14 Arxiv) and graph tasks (+2.61 HIV, +1.44 PCBA), while remaining competitive on link tasks (+1.15 WN18RR, +0.35 FB15K237).
 This pattern suggests an advantage on higher-heterogeneity settings (node/graph), where a single fixed computation is more likely to be suboptimal across instances.
 We also observe smaller standard deviations on several datasets (e.g., $\pm$0.25 vs.\ $\pm$0.57 on Arxiv), indicating reduced sensitivity to random seeds.
-Against OOD/robustness-oriented baselines on the shared node benchmarks, Ours remains competitive while also delivering strong link and graph performance within the same protocol.
-The following sections show that the same frozen model translates these gains to distribution shifts and perturbations.
+Against OOD/robust baselines on node benchmarks, STEM-GNN remains competitive while delivering strong link and graph results; the following sections show that the same frozen model preserves these gains under distribution shifts and perturbations.